aleponce4/RNA-seq-Analysis-in-R/README.md

 6. **Principal Component Analysis (PCA)**: Reducing dimensionality to visualize the data.
 7. **K-Means Clustering**: Identifying gene clusters based on expression profiles.
 8. **Random Forest Analysis**: Utilizing this machine learning technique for feature selection.
+9. **Gene Set Enrichment Analysis (GSEA): Understanding the biological pathways and processes using the fgsea package.
+10. **Statistical Analysis and Visualization: Including PCA plots, lollipop plots, and comparison of P-value distributions across methods.

 ## Files and Directories